top of page

 Rosary at 9.40am

-Recently Deceased: Mary Higgins, Alan Young, Stephen Marshall, Anna McCool, Andrew Kerr, Rosemary Casey, Jim Pollock, Agnes Kelly, Eddie Devlin, May White, Hugh Morgan (Wigan)
+Recently Deceased: Georges Sanglan, Ines Maxwell, Massimo Boccalini, Molly Livingstone, John Devlin, Mary Higgins, Alan Young, Stephen Marshall, Anna McCool, Andrew Kerr, Rosemary Casey, Jim Pollock, Agnes Kelly, Eddie Devlin, May White, Hugh Morgan (Wigan)

-Special Remembrance: Anne McMenemy, Joseph McMenemy, Robert and Ellen Boylan, Moira Boylan and all our deceased relatives and friends and the benefactors of St. Mary’s and St. Paul’s.
+Special Remembrance: Joseph Smith, Ann Terrett, John and Mary Dalton, Joe McCafferty, Frank and Mary McAteer and deceased members of the McCafferty and McAteer families, and all our deceased relatives and friends and the benefactors of St. Mary’s and St. Paul’s.

 IMG_2146.jpg